 The French Normans that invaded England in 1066 and thereafter were one of the groups of the past that were absorbed with the keeping track of ancestors.
-Even as laws and customs proomoting primogeniture favored only the eldest male, descent from nobility and especially from kings (although the most coveted designation of being of “royal descent” virtually always descended through illegitimate lines).
+Even as laws and customs promoting primogeniture favored only the eldest male, descent from nobility and especially from kings was highly regarded (although the most coveted designation of being of “royal descent” virtually always descended through illegitimate lines).

-Here is an extract from Anthony’s speculative genealogy, to which we will retur in the future.
+Here is an extract from Anthony’s speculative genealogy, to which we will return in the future.

 I started [my genealogical research with] me then my father, my grandfather, my g-grandfather, and my gg-grandfather all of which I am certain are my relatives.

 Then the journey was guided by documentation of census, land purchases, church records to include marriage, birth, death, etc. DNA tests have concluded that I am from the Crumps from New Kent Virginia.

 The first seven generations were from Chesterfield, Virginia then they were from New Kent starting with Thomas Crump who was the eight generation born 1756 in New Kent, Virginia and went six more generations until William Crump who was from Kent, England born 1580.

 William Crump was my 12th great grandfather.
 Then Roger Crump b 1552 Ludlow, Shropshire, England and my 14 great grandfather John Crump from Almer, Dorset, England born 1520.
 Then all of a sudden my surname changes to James Crompton, Crump, Crumpler, Crompe born 1502 Crompton, Lancashire, England.